• Skip to primary navigation

 Home » Recipes » Dessert

-A vegan Avocado Chocolate Mousse recipe that is naturally sweetened and made with wholesome ingredients.
-The texture of avocado is perfect for a rich and delectable mousse!
-Top with fresh berries or whipped cream before serving.
-(Gluten-free + oil-free.)
+An easy vegan Avocado Chocolate Mousse recipe that's naturally sweetened and made with wholesome ingredients!
+The texture of avocado is perfect for a rich and delectable mousse.
+Top it with fresh berries or whipped cream before serving.
+(Vegan, gluten-free, oil-free.)

 Vegan avocado chocolate mousse in a small glass jar with fresh raspberry on top

-Plus it's naturally sweetened and made with wholesome ingredients.
+This recipe is also naturally sweetened and made with wholesome ingredients.
 (And you can't even taste the avocado!)
+Enjoy it as is, or garnish with your favorite fruit or toppings before serving.

 Avocados, cacao powder, maple syrup, and vanilla extract ingredients on a white table